txshub/not-geoguessr/README.md

 # not-geoguessr

-[WORK IN PROGRESS] Curent in progress version available at https://txshub.github.io/not-geoguessr.
+[WORK IN PROGRESS]
+- Curent in progress version available at https://txshub.github.io/not-geoguessr.
+- Upcoming changes listed in the issues.

 My own implementation of Geoguessr.
 (Please do check it out at https://www.geoguessr.com/.
 It'a a pretty cool app.
 I am trying to reimplement it as a practice for my own web dev skills)